WindowsXP95/NeXTSPACE-Live/readme.md

 ## Run it in QEMU

-qemu-system-x86_64 -enable-kvm -m 1G -cdrom NEXTSPACEOS.iso
+qemu-system-x86_64 -m 1G -cdrom NEXTSPACEOS.iso

 ## Run it in VBox